mckenziewest/CamelUp/our_plan.md

 - Do we have to care about the crazy camels?
    - Probably not, chances are so low for them to carry anything.
 - What strategies should we use when laying the desert tiles?
-   - Play to your overall bids.
+   - Play to your overall bids and against your opponents'.
 - Get simulation with inputs given simulation - something we can play games using.
-- How do we decide how "good" something is.
+- How do we decide how "good" something is?
 - Use probability computations to generalize to other situations.
-- Can information about some situations apply to others.
+- Can information about some situations apply to others?
 For example:
     ```
     x
     x _ x